CartoDB/academy/courses/01-beginners-course/lesson-3.md

 ![Changing data type](/img/course1/lesson3/density.png)

-Creates a gridded system, counts points in each cell, and giving it a color based on the number of points in each cell.
+The final CartoDB visualization which we'll take a look at is the Density visualization.
+This visualization creates a gridded system over your data, counts the number of points in each grid cell, and gives the cell a color based on the number of points inside of the cell.

+Unlike other visualizations, here you have the option to change the cell size and method (hexagons or rectangles).
+In our demo, we find that the data is best displayed with smaller cells.

-Like to change the size of the cells themselves.
-You can do this in "Polygon size" you can also change number of buckets, which is the number of tranches that your data is split into.
+In the Density visualization you can also change the number of buckets, which is the number of tranches that your data is split in to.
+Finally, as with the other visualizations, you can change the stroke, fill and opacity to suit the needs of your visualization.
-If you like, you can also use rectangles.

-And, as always, you can change the stroke, fill and opacity.

 ###Adding Labels